lisajennykrieg/lisajennykrieg.github.io/index.md

   creditlink:
 ---

-I'm an anthropologist currently located in Amsterdam, The Netherlands.
+I'm an anthropologist currently located in Bonn, Germany.
 I'm interested in digital anthropology, computational methods, and human-technology-animal-environment relations.
 When I'm not thinking or writing, I can probably be found walking my dog Luki, playing with my little daughter Aya, bouldering, or reading a book by my favorite authors [David Mitchell][david], [Dan Simmons][dan], or [Tonke Dragt][tonke].